useMotionTemplate

 </div>How it works

-- Tagged template function receives static string parts and readable store interpolations
+- The tagged template function receives the static string parts and the interpolated inputs (motion values or Svelte readables)

 Performance